zdai257/EgoCap-EgoFormer/README.md

 This repository implements the training and evaluation of EgoFormer.
 It is modified based on repository [CATR](https://github.com/saahiluppal/catr).

-Make sure you train the baseline with COCO first (configure **modality** as "image").
+Make sure you train the baseline with COCO first (configure **self.modality** as "image").
 Then use the following command for context learning;

 ```python
 python3 vit_pretrain.py  # Pre-train ViT context encoder